 Joel smirked.
 “Fair enough.”

-Albus shot up, tossing his bag over his shoulder and clumsily saluting the pair.
+Albus tossed his bag over his shoulder and clumsily saluted the pair.
 “Right.
 I’ll see you two later,” he voiced, walking backwards in the direction of the dormitories.
-He tripped over a rug in his haste, cursing his awkwardly long legs for betraying him yet again.

 “Uhh—Albus,” Joel called after him.
 “The Owlery’s the other way.”

 Albus spun around and shouted, unnecessarily loudly, “Oh, it is?
-Well, how silly of me.”
-And then he sprinted up the stairs.
+How silly of me.”

 “You’re making another pro/con list aren’t you?”
 Joel yelled up to him.
 His voice echoed off the walls of the upstairs landing, swooping in on Albus from a seemingly infinite number of directions.
-“You better not chicken out on me, Al!”
+“You better not chicken out, Al!”

 Pros: Joel’s right, it will distract me.

 The sun burned low in the darkening sky.
-Eight hours into Prank War 2023 and Albus sat alone in the bleachers, the night breeze rippling the fabric of his Quidditch robes, which were dirt-stained and reeking.
-Quidditch practice had ended thirty minutes previous, when the sun just barely kissed the treetops.
-Yet Albus remained, a lone figure in the big, dark expanse of the Quidditch Pitch.
+Albus sat alone in the bleachers, the night breeze rippling the fabric of his Quidditch robes, which were dirt-stained and reeking.
+Quidditch practice had ended thirty minutes previous, when the sun just barely kissed the treetops, yet Albus remained—a lone figure in the big, dark expanse of the Quidditch Pitch.